jitsedesmet/thesis/_papers/thesis-report/chapters/storage-guidance-vocab.typ

 An `sgv:resource-collection` is any @rdf resource that groups multiple @rdf resources together.
 This grouping into a collection can be done in either an explicitly structured or unstructured way.
-Note that we group @rdf resources, a collection canthis either be an @ldp Container, or an  @http resource.
+Note that we group @rdf resources, a collection can either be an @ldp Container, or an  @http resource.

 === Unstructured Collection <sec:unstructured-collection>

 An unstructured collection is a kind of resource collection (@sec:resource-collection), that does not explicitly define its structure.
 This work's primary focus is to enable automated clients to perform insert queries over @ldp interfaces.
 It might help to see the type `sgv:unstructured-collection` as similar to the `ldp:Container` type.